leo/now-cli-releases/readme.md

 [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)](https://github.com/sindresorhus/xo)
 [![Slack Channel](http://zeit-slackin.now.sh/badge.svg)](https://zeit.chat)

-Microservices for caching and exposing the [latest release of Now CLI](https://github.com/zeit/now-cli/releases/latest).
-It's being used inside of [Now Desktop](https://github.com/zeit/now-desktop) to get the latest version of the CLI in the beginning and for auto updates (and on the homepage).
+Microservice for caching and exposing the [latest stable and canary release of Now CLI](https://github.com/zeit/now-cli/releases/latest).
+It's being used inside of [Now Desktop](https://github.com/zeit/now-desktop) to get the latest version of the CLI in the tutorial and for auto updates (+ on the homepage).

 ## Usage